chloehecheng/Blockchain-automotive-sale-system/README.md

 # Blockchain-automotive-sale-system

-A project for developing a blockchain smart contract to sell second vehicles.
+A project for developing a blockchain smart contract to sell second-hand vehicles.